Fall Clean-Up and How to Make Leaf Mold

 When we add both leaf mold and compost to the garden, they improve overall plant health and bloom yield, while helping plants build immunity to disease.

+I use both to feed my perennials, shrubs, and trees versus using fertilizer.
 To me, feeding plants starts with really good soil quality as opposed to pumping them up with artificial nutrition.

 Why Is Leaf Mold Good?

 Unlike compost, leaf mold does not offer much in the way of soil nutrition.
+But rather increases water retention and improves overall soil structure.

 Since leaf mold is considered to be a soil conditioner, it helps plant roots stay cooler during hot, dry weather.

-Here in New Jersey, that’s a huge benefit because the summer heat can be brutal.
+In my zone 6a New Jersey gardens, that’s a huge benefit because the summer heat can be brutal.
+So leaf mold helps plants stay hydrated.

+After decomposition, dig leaf litter mulch into beds or apply as a mulch.
 It can be used in garden beds, but can also be added to planters to help keep them from drying out.

-Regardless of how you use leaf mold, it’s so easy to make that it is a no-brainer when doing fall clean-up.
+Regardless of how you use leaf mold, it’s so easy to make that it is a no-brainer when doing fall cleanup.

 How to Make Leaf Mold Compost

-You can either make it in a pile or plastic garbage bags.
+There are two ways to make leaf mold.
+You can either make leaf litter mulch in a pile or in plastic garbage bags.

 Depending on the space you have, one method might be preferable over the other.